Cricket’s Shorthand Course

 Slow Dictation

-20wpm for 1 minute is suitable for your very first dictation ever.
+20wpm for 1 minute is suitable for your first-ever dictation.
 Your writing will be horrible, but will improve quickly as you get used to the process.
+Move up to 30 and even 40wpm starting speed as soon as you can.

 Faster Dictation